TheTechnobear/xcRpi/readme.md

 ## commands
-xcExec remotecmd - execute command on remote xcCopy localfile remotefile - copy local file to remote xcCompile patch.cpp - compile single c++ file xcRun  patch - run (local executable) patch on remote xcCompileRun patch.cpp  - compile local file and run on remote
+xcExec remotecmd - execute command on remote xcCopy localfile remotefile - copy local file to remote xcCompile patch - compile all cpp in directory, executable name path xcRun  patch - run (local executable) patch on remote xcCompileRun patch  - compile local file and run on remote

 ## using with cmake
 included in this project is a template which can be used as a cmake toolchain,